 - The Adidas Ozweego Trainers (*) are smart-looking, eye-catching and will boost your workout or at least give you that “look how fit I am” feeling when you’re rushing round the supermarket in your trendiest gym gear.
 They’ll be right at home with jeans or leggings too and the splashes of colour give them extra style appeal.

 - Sometimes monochrome is essential because it goes with literally everything.
-So if you prefer grey, black and white, these Reebok HIIT TRM Trainers (*) will see you through your training and rock your weekend wear too.
-Padded, breathable and just £75, they’re superb value.
+These Columbia Vent Aero Trainers (*) will see you through your training and rock your weekend wear too.
+Padded, breathable and not too pricey, they’re superb value.

 For an inexpensive but still great-looking pair, we also love these from good old M&S(*).